 Use your cell phone to call 911 if you are involved in a car crash that is severe enough to cause injury.
 Be sure to dial 911 as soon as you are safe- it is your priority.
 Getting help as quickly as possible can help your chances of survival after a car crash.

-After you have been treated for your injuries, call Arash Law.
-At Arash Law, we are passionate about helping people affected by damages caused by a car accident get their lives back.
+After you have been treated for your injuries, call us.
+We are passionate about helping people affected by damages caused by a car accident get their lives back.

-Arash Law has decades of experience getting clients the compensation they need to get back to normal.
-We have won $200 million in settlements for our clients.
+Our firm has decades of experience getting clients the compensation they need to return to normal.
+We have won $500 million in settlements for our clients.
 We are here to help.